HarshitJain-1908/RISC-V-Simulator-for-5-stage-CPU/README.txt

-Run 'cpu.py' to run the simulator.
+Run 'cpu.py' to run the simulator and a file named 'log.txt' is created containing the required contents of log file.
+Test file is in 'test_binary.txt'.

 AND rd, rs1, rs2
 OR rd, rs1, rs2